 The most basic explanation is that it’s a disagreement over language.
-From the perspective of the platform’s drafters, the word “genocide” is simply descriptive.
-“We recognize that the use of the word ‘genocide’ is controversial, whether used in reference to the systemic killing of black people here in the U.S. or the killing of Palestinians,” said Janae Bonsu, the national public-policy chair for a Chicago-based group called Black Youth Project 100, who was involved in drafting the platform.
+From the perspective of the platform’s drafters, the word genocide is simply descriptive.
+“We recognize that the use of the word genocide is controversial, whether used in reference to the systemic killing of black people here in the U.S. or the killing of Palestinians,” says Janae Bonsu, the national public-policy chair for a Chicago-based group called Black Youth Project 100, who was involved in drafting the platform.
 “But we do believe that it is accurate from a legal perspective and a moral perspective.”

-Yet others would say that this represents a slide of meaning: “Genocide” is not just a charged word to use in the context of Israel, they argue; applying it requires redefining it. “‘Genocide’ means the deliberate wiping out of a group of people based on their ethnic or racial background,” said Cheryl Greenberg, a professor of history at Trinity College who has written about the history of black-Jewish relations in the U.S. “But in the past 20 years, the word ‘genocide’ has become much broader, and it has come to mean any kind of massive, racialized oppression.”
+Yet others would say that this represents a slide of meaning: Genocide is not just a charged word to use in the context of Israel, they argue; applying it requires redefining it.
+“Genocide means the deliberate wiping out of a group of people based on their ethnic or racial background,” says Cheryl Greenberg, a professor of history at Trinity College who has written about the history of black-Jewish relations in the U.S. “But in the past 20 years, the word genocide has become much broader, and it has come to mean any kind of massive, racialized oppression.”

-The problem is not that they are inadequate orators or inept rhetoricians; it’s that “there’s a disconnect of meaning,” Greenberg said.
-“When one group uses the word ‘genocide,’ they mean something different” from the other.
+The problem is not that they are inadequate orators or inept rhetoricians; it’s that “there’s a disconnect of meaning,” Greenberg says.
+“When one group uses the word genocide, they mean something different” from the other.

 And for some, the split is more fundamental.
 The Movement for Black Lives’ position against Israel violates a core conviction—enough, say groups like the Jewish Community Relations Council of Boston, to warrant repudiation of the whole movement.
 The platform calls for boycotts, divestments from, and sanctions against Israel; it calls for an end to military support and aid to the country.
 For some Jewish groups, these actions would represent an existential threat to Israel—something they cannot support in any way.

-The Movement for Black Lives wasn’t trying to offend Jews or be insensitive, said Bonsu of BYP 100.
-“We remain unequivocally supportive of Palestine and critical of Israel, but I don’t think that precludes Jewish people who are pro-Israel from supporting other aspects of the platform,” she said.
+The Movement for Black Lives wasn’t trying to offend Jews or be insensitive, says Bonsu of BYP 100.
+“We remain unequivocally supportive of Palestine and critical of Israel, but I don’t think that precludes Jewish people who are pro-Israel from supporting other aspects of the platform,” she says.
 And yet, it’s difficult to see—from either side—how that alliance would work in practice.
-“Even in … saying that out loud, I don’t know how you can be for ending state-sanctioned violence in its many different forms and be supportive of a heavily militarized, occupied state like Palestine,” said Bonsu.
+“Even in … saying that out loud, I don’t know how you can be for ending state-sanctioned violence in its many different forms and be supportive of a heavily militarized, occupied state like Palestine,” Bonsu says.